With over 60 years experienced combined

 She has spent her years learning under tier one Jiu-Jitsu associations, Royce Gracie, Pedro Sauer and Yamasaki.
 She’s also had opportunities to train with high level jiu-jitsu practitioners such as Rickson Gracie, Royce Gracie, Rodrigo Gracie, Relson Gracie, Kron Gracie, Pedro Sauer, George St. Pierre, De La Riva and many more.

-Marissa is a registered nurse and certified pediatric nurse that also has a Bachelors in Early Childhood Development and currently works for Williamsburg James City Public Schools.
+Marissa is a registered nurse and certified pediatric nurse that also has a Bachelors in Early Childhood Development.
 Since 2010 she has volunteered with an animal rescue group, Operation Paws for Home and is an avid dog lover/rescuer.
 In her free time she enjoys various activities to stay in shape, running, biking, strength and conditioning, exploring and spending time with her family and dogs, Isabelle and Brewster.

 -6th degree Judo Black Belt (2018)